Sanguinet (electoral district)

-Sanguinet is a provincial electoral district in the Montérégie region of Quebec, Canada which elects members to the National Assembly of Quebec.
+Sanguinet (/fr/) is a provincial electoral district in the Montérégie region of Quebec, Canada, which elects one member to the National Assembly of Quebec.
 It consists of the municipalities of Sainte-Catherine, Saint-Constant, Saint-Mathieu, and Saint-Rémi.
+Since 2022 its member of the National Assembly (MNA) has been Christine Fréchette, who is the Premier of Quebec and leader of the Coalition Avenir Québec (CAQ) since April 2026.

+History

 It was created for the 2012 election from parts of various other electoral districts: it took Sainte-Catherine from Châteauguay, Saint-Constant and Saint-Mathieu from La Prairie, and Saint-Rémi from Huntingdon.